Data collection

 Start by selecting which ServicePilot Agent will be used to perform the SNMP query that has access to the equipment.

-2. Open SETTINGS > Agents
+2. Open SETUP > Agents.

-3. Click on the screen icon to bring up the Agent CLI
+3. Click on the screen icon to bring up the Agent CLI.

 4. Enter snmpwalk <IP_address> -oid:<OID_root> -policy:<SNMP_policy> to run an SNMP query data dump, where <IP_address> is the IP address of the equipment to query, <OID_root> is the root of the SNMP MIB hierarchy to start from (usually 1.3.6) and <SNMP_policy> is the ServicePilot SNMP policy to use when making the query.